QEMU persistent reservation helper¶

 requests to a privileged external helper program. qemu-pr-helper

-is that external helper; it creates a listener socket which will
+is that external helper; it creates a socket which QEMU can

 If you want to run VMs in a setup like this, this helper should be started as a system service, and you should read the QEMU manual section on “persistent reservation managers” to find out how to configure QEMU to connect to the socket created by qemu-pr-helper.